thenativeweb/roboter/README.md

 ## Running the build

-This module can be built using itself.
-For that install roboter globally and run it with the `build` command.

-    $ bot build
+Unfortunately, this module can not be used to build itself.
+Hence you have to use `npm` for that.

+    $ npm run publish-patch

+Alternative you may also use `publich-minor` and `publish-major`, depending on the changes you have made.

 ## License